 Skilled Trades – Select if interested in skilled trades in Michigan

 A proud partner of the American Job Center Network, Michigan Works!
 Workforce Service Center provides employment services to connect businesses with skilled individuals seeking employment.
-They provide one-on-one assistance to develop and retain a quality workforce.
-Assistance with job advertising, hiring events, recruitment, and training.
+It provides one-on-one assistance to develop and retain a quality workforce.
+Michigan Works! provides assistance with job advertising, hiring events, recruitment and training.

 WSCC’s Business Opportunity Center’s goal is to collaborate with businesses throughout the area to provide innovative practices for business excellence.
-They work closely with business and industry to provide training to businesses desiring to strengthen their regional and economic competitiveness in a wide variety of job skill areas.
+The center works closely with business and industry to provide training to businesses desiring to strengthen their regional and economic competitiveness in a wide variety of job skill areas.

 Learn more about WSCC